Milperra massacre: Fight

-The patrons inside the Viking Tavern remained ignorant about what was happening as they watched The Blues Brothers film on the bar's television until the Comanchero Kevork "Kraut" Tomasian, stumbled in with his left arm almost severed into two because of a shotgun blast.
-After realising he'd been caught off guard and not having had the chance to set up a formal battle plan, Jock Ross ran from the back of the tavern holding a machete in one hand and a pick handle in the other.
-Almost immediately, he was hit in the foot by shotgun pellets.
-Staggering on, he was hit again in the head and chest and collapsed.
-Spencer did not take part in the battle and instead cowered in fear inside of his car despite having a gun on him, a decision that led his men to label him a coward.
+Those in the tavern were watching a film and unaware of the fight, until the Comanchero Kevork "Kraut" Tomasian stumbled in with his left arm almost severed by a shotgun.
+Ross ran from the back of the tavern holding a machete and a pick handle.
+He was shot in the foot, head, and chest by a shotgun, and collapsed.
+Spencer stayed in his car despite having a gun, which led his men to label him a coward.

-Police responded after receiving reports that a man had gone berserk with a rifle at the Viking Tavern in Milperra, and that shots had been fired.
-The fighting continued for at least ten minutes while police helicopters circled overhead, with members of the public fleeing to the tavern and nearby properties as soon as the shooting started.
+Police responded after receiving reports that a man had gone berserk with a rifle and shots had been fired.
+The fighting continued for at least ten minutes while police helicopters circled.
+The public had fled to the tavern and nearby properties when shooting started.
 The first of more than 200 police arrived 15 minutes after the fighting ended and cordoned off the area.
-Two Comancheros had died from shotgun wounds, another two Comancheros died after being shot with a Rossi .357 Magnum rifle, two Bandidos died from shotgun wounds, and a 14-year-old bystander, Leanne Walters, also died after being hit in the face by a stray .357 bullet.
-A further 28 people were wounded with 20 requiring hospitalisation.
+Two Comancheros died from shotgun wounds, two more died from rifle shots, two Bandidos died from shotgun wounds, and a 14-year-old bystander, Leanne Walters, died after being hit in the face by a rifle shot.
+Twenty-eight people were wounded, 20 requiring hospitalisation.